2026-27 Course Catalog

 Hallmark French

-This advanced French course empowers students to become global citizens through research-based projects and authentic engagement with the Francophone world.
+This advanced French course empowers students to practice global citizenship competencies through research-based projects and authentic engagement with the Francophone world.
+In this course, we will explore the UN Sustainable Development Goals 7, 12, 13, 14, and 16.
 Building upon existing language skills, this course emphasizes critical thinking, source evaluation in French, and the development of strong writing and presentation skills.
 Students will delve into topics of personal interest, conducting research and crafting projects that demonstrate their growing expertise.
-A key component of this course is direct interaction with native French speakers, providing invaluable feedback and enhancing speaking proficiency.
 Grammar review will be personalized and integrated as needed to support individual student progress.
-Through collaborative and independent work, students will not only refine their advanced language abilities but will also cultivate a deeper understanding of diverse Francophone cultures, preparing them to navigate and contribute meaningfully to the global community.
-This course’s work will culminate in the submission of an article to a French journal.
+Through collaborative and independent work, students will refine their advanced language abilities and cultivate a deeper understanding of diverse Francophone cultures, preparing them to navigate and contribute meaningfully to the global community.
+This course’s work will culminate in a collaborative project compiling research by students into a journal.

 Prerequisite: Hallmark application and department approval